What is Scrum?

-- As the Sprint progresses, development team perform the work necessary to deliver the selected product backlog items.
+- As the Sprint progresses, the development team performs the work necessary to deliver the selected product backlog items.

-- On a daily basis, the development team coordinate their work in a Daily Scrum.
+- On a daily basis, the development team coordinates their work in a Daily Scrum.

 - The Team repeats steps 2–5 until the desired outcome of the product have been met.

 1986: Takeuchi and Nonaka publish their article ”The New New Product Development Game” in Harvard Business Review.
 The article describes a rugby approach where “the product development process emerges from the constant interaction of a hand-picked, multidisciplinary team whose members work together from start to finish.”
 This article is often cited as the inspiration for the Scrum framework.

 1993: Jeff Sutherland invents Scrum as a process at Easel Corporation

 1995: Ken Schwaber and Jeff Sutherland co-present Scrum at the OOPSLA Conference

 Scrum’s primary contribution to the software development world is a simple, but effective approach to managing the work of a small collaborative team involved in product development.
 It provides a framework and set of simple rules that allow an appropriate amount of planning, control over the work, and risk identification and mitigation and issue identification and resolution.